worlds-io/worlds-api/README.md

 Please ensure that the underlying implementation can still support a `null` value by defaulting to an appropriate value if one isn't provided.

-## Documentation

-Our documentation repository is located at [worlds-io/public-api-portal](https://github.com/worlds-io/public-api-portal).
-Please be sure to correctly document every element that is introduced into the schema and update elements' documentation when they are modified.

 ## SDK